ncullen93/abaR/README.md

 <!-- badges: start -->
 <!-- badges: end -->

+The goals of abaR are the following:

+-   to make it easy to fit many statistical models
+-   to provide high-level functions for common model visualizations
+-   to improve workflows for biomarker-based planning and analysis of clinical trials
+-   to facilitate multi-cohort validation studies without direct data sharing

-The goal of abaR is to make it easier to fit statistical models on permuatations of covariates / predictors / outcomes / groups, to make it easier to investigate how biomarkers can be used to plan (screening / enirichment) and analyze clinical trials, and to facilitate multi-cohort
+With the abaR package, it becomes easier to fit statistical models on permuatations of covariates / predictors / outcomes / groups, to make it easier to investigate how biomarkers can be used to plan (screening / enirichment) and analyze clinical trials, and to facilitate multi-cohort